 - Twist drills look very similar to metal drilling drills but beware because not all wood cutting drills will cut metal.

-A popular choice for general purpose drilling available in HSS (high speed steel), Titanium and Cobalt.
+A popular choice for general purpose drilling available in HSS (high-speed steel), Titanium and Cobalt.

-Twist drills have a grind angle for:
+Twist drills have a grinding angle for:

 Brad Point Drill Bits